erikvalkering/smartref/README.md

 }
 ```

+## Batteries included

-Out of the box, the `using_` class-template defines member-functions and member-types corresponding to all those found in the data types defined by the `STL`.
-In order to support user-defined types, their member-functions and member-types need to be _registered_.
-For this, the `smartref` library comes with a tiny reflection utility, which provides a non-intrusive `REFLECTABLE` macro, to annotate the classes:
+Out of the box, the `using_` class-template defines member-functions and member-types corresponding to all those found in the data types defined by the STL.
+More importantly, this support is generic: any type satisfying (part of) the interface of an STL type, is also supported out of the box.

+## User-defined types

+In order to support user-defined types, their members need to be explicitly registered.

+For this, the `smartref` library comes with a tiny reflection facility, which provides a non-intrusive `REFLECTABLE` macro.
+By annotating the name of a member using this macro, this member will be picked up automatically by the using_ class-template:

 ```c++
 template<typename T>